 An outdoor, cultural and urban capital

 There’s good reason why Outside Magazine named Anchorage one of its 10 best U.S. cities.
 You’ll find seemingly endless hiking and bike paths winding through the city's green belts and parks.
-Anchorage is home to 320 kilometres of developed trails, 193 kilometres of which are paved.
+Anchorage is home to 320 kilometers of developed trails, 193 kilometers of which are paved.
 In the winter, many of these corridors are used as ski trails.

 Ski the Alyeska Resort south of Anchorage in winter.
 It often records the greatest annual snowfall of any ski area in North America and features an array of intermediate and advanced slopes.
 The Hilltop Ski Area, about 15 minutes from downtown, is ideal for beginners.

-To immerse yourself in an equally enthralling side of Anchorage, tour its many cultural centres.
+To immerse yourself in an equally enthralling side of Anchorage, tour its many cultural centers.
 Start with the Alaska Experience Theatre in the downtown Fourth Avenue Marketplace.
-Films and discussions are featured and admission includes the 1964 Earthquake Experience movie, which chronicles the massive earthquake that flattened the city on Good Friday in 1964.
+Films and discussions are featured and admission includes the "1964 Earthquake Experience" documentary, which chronicles the massive earthquake that flattened the city on Good Friday in 1964.

 Anchorage is also a superb place to get acquainted with Alaska Native culture.
 Tour the Anchorage Museum for its contemporary exhibits, as well as its Smithsonian exhibition of indigenous art.
 Native artists also display and sell their works at exhibitions, galleries and shops throughout the city.
 The Alaska Native Heritage Center features re-creations of traditional Tlingit, Athabascan and Yup'ik structures.